 Photo by Jirsak from Getty Images Pro

 Businesses love a good process assessment.
 You can’t shake a proverbial stick without hitting an ISO, CMMI, or Six Sigma seal.
-There’s good reason for this too: common standards provide an easy verification of an organization’s efficiency, maturity, and long-term stability.
-Of course, there’s no guarantees but standardization is provably helpful.
-For example, a study of the defense contracting industry found that organizations with a high maturity level spend about half the time on software defect testing as their less-mature competitors.
+There’s a good reason for this, too: common standards provide an easy way to verify an organization’s efficiency, maturity, and long-term stability.
+Of course, there are no guarantees but standardization is probably helpful.
+For example, a study of the defense contracting industry found that organizations with a high maturity level spend about half as much time on software defect testing as their less-mature competitors.

 Stage 1 – Greenfield: The organization lacks concrete processes and policies for supply chain management and has little-to-no overarching strategy.
-Frequently organizations have policy mandates supply chain security processes but lack any actual implementation.
-This includes organizations with formalized supply chain management practices that fail to incorporate security leadership,
+Organizations have policy mandates supply chain security processes but lack any actual implementation.
+This includes organizations with formalized supply chain management practices and operational resilience strategies that fail to incorporate security leadership,

-Stage 2 – Reactive: The organization has not integrated their security group into supply chain or procurement processes, but they routinely catch third-party vulnerabilities through standard security activities like vulnerability scanning, penetration testing, etc.
+Stage 2 – Reactive: The organization has not integrated its security group into supply chain or procurement processes, but it routinely catches third-party vulnerabilities through standard security activities like vulnerability scanning, penetration testing, etc.

-Stage 4 – Continuous Risk Monitoring and Evaluation: In this stage, an organization has fully integrated their security team into the vendor evaluation and due diligence process.
-The security team has tools in place to monitor, assess, and mitigate potential threats from suppliers.
+Stage 4 – Continuous Risk Monitoring and Evaluation: In this stage, an organization has fully integrated its security team into the vendor evaluation and due diligence process.
+The security team has tools in place to monitor, assess, and mitigate potential threats before supplier disruption becomes an issue.
 The organization has processes and policies in place that can scale alongside the organizations growing (or shrinking) supply chain.